AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-report.md

 <p align="center"><img src="img/StreamTests.png" width="750")<p>

-Accordin to this data the maximum throughput is 2x 80.3 records/s or in size 2x 22.5 kBps.
+According to this data retrieved from two simultaneously running clientStreamIngestApps the maximum throughput is 2x 80.3 records/s or in size 2x 22.5 kBps.
 There was also a MQTT publisher running on the same Nifi node.
 The test environment had 1-node Nifi cluster.

 ### 2.4 clientstreamingestapp decides to report the its processing rate, including average ingestion time, total ingestion data size, and number of messages to mysimbdp-streamingestmonitor within a pre- defined period of time.
 Design the report format and explain possible components, flows and the mechanism for reporting.